Polycademy/PolyAuth/README.md

 Need to compensate for nested transactions by using inTransaction boolean that is part of PDO.
 Ask if in a transaction before attempting to start a transaction.

+Add the possibility of implementing private cloud.
+Private cloud versions of PolyAuth.
+So that data is fully encrypted in the database.
+Basically virtual applicance of PolyAuth.

 Install with Composer
 ---------------------